codefellows/portland-201d3/ProjectWeekGuide.md

   - Clear, readable, and efficient code
   - Uses domain models to encapsulate data and behavior -- OOP is required !
   - Contains no unnecessary code
-- Generally useful and functional
-  - Works as expected with no bugs
-  - Has at least 3 interlinked pages with a clear navigation
-  - Has at least two pages that accept and process user input
-  - State is persisted between page reloads
-  - Deployed live on the Internet

 ## Presentation